Where to see golden larches in Kananaskis this fall.

 Hike through the woods and alpine meadows to beautiful Burstall Pass in Kananaskis Country.
 Highlights of the trail include panoramic views, the Robertson Glacier, and and larches in autumn.
 14.8 km round trip, 480 metres elevation gain.

-There are are a couple spots that aren’t well-marked.
-See our writeup at: Beautiful Burstall Pass, Kananaskis for a detailed route description.
+See our story Beautiful Burstall Pass, Kananaskis for a detailed route description.
+A couple sections of the trail aren’t well-marked.

 8. Piggy Plus Col